convos-chat/convos/README.md

 # Quick start guide

+## Snap Install

+Install Convos in seconds on [Ubuntu and other snap supported Linux distributions](https://snapcraft.io/docs/core/install) with:

+    snap install convos

+Installing a snap is very quick.
+Snaps are secure.
+They are isolated with all of their dependencies.
+Snaps also auto update when a new version is released.

+## Shell Install

 ```bash
 curl https://convos.by/install.sh | sh -
 ./convos/script/convos daemon;
 ```

+## Start the daemon

 That's it!
 After the two commands above, you can point your browser to [http://localhost:3000](http://localhost:3000) and start chatting.

+## Invitation code

 Note that to register, you need a invitation code.
 This code is printed to screen as you start convos: